Towards a mathematical theory of trajectory inference: Theoretical results: a convex variational approach to trajectory inference

-Let us turn now to the framework of sparse data where we do not have a perfect knowledge of the marginals.
-As a data-fitting term between our ``reconstructed marginal'' $r$ and the ``measurement'' $p$, in Section~\ref{sec:theory_no_growth} we used $\Ent(p|r)$.
-Up to the constant $\Ent(p|\vol)$ it coincides with the cross-entropy, that we denote by $\DF(r, p)$ for ``Data-Fitting'':
+As a data-fitting term between our ``reconstructed marginal'' $r = \R_{t_i}$ and the ``measurement'' $p = 1/N_i^{T} \sum_j \delta_{X^T_{i,j}}$ we use $\Ent(p|r)$.
+More specifically, as we need the measurement $p$ to be absolutely continuous, we will convolve it with a Gaussian of variance $h$.
+Up to the constant $\Ent(p|\vol)$, this data-fitting term coincides with the cross-entropy, that we denote by $\DF(r, p)$ for ``Data-Fitting'':

 see Definition \ref{defi:DF} below.
 Note that this is nothing but $\DF(r, p) =- \int (\log r) p$.
 Though $\DF(r,p)$ is not bounded from below, it is if we assume some regularity on $p$ as detailed in Lemma \ref{lem:F_bd_below} below.
 As $p$ (the ``measurement'') is fixed in our optimization procedure, minimizing $\Ent(p|r)$ or $\DF(r,p)$ as function of $r$ lead to the same result.
 For reasons clarified in Remarks \ref{rk:choice_DF} and \ref{rk:DF_limit} below, it actually more convenient to work with $\DF(r,p)$ rather than $\Ent(p|r)$, and this is the choice we make in this section.